srp3/Sprites4a/README.md

 # E04a-Sprites
 This is an exercise to start playing with sprites and physics in Godot.
+Sunny Patel, this project completes assignment 4A--Sprites.
+All the following steps have been followed and I have understood the material thoroughly.

 First, Fork and Clone this repository.
 Then open the Godot Project Manager and press Import.
 Navigate to the E04a-Sprites folder that GitHub Desktop created on your computer, and select the godot.project file.
 Press the Import & Edit button.